g-abate/family-meal-planning-mvp/tasks/prd-seed-recipe-dataset.md

 4.5.
 The system must filter out broken or incomplete entries

 ### 5. Dietary Classification
 5.1.
-The system must automatically classify recipes as vegetarian, vegan, pescatarian, or omnivore based on ingredient analysis
+The system must automatically classify recipes using the existing dietary tag system: vegetarian, vegan, pescatarian, gluten-free, dairy-free, keto, paleo
 5.2.
-The system must use ingredient heuristics to detect meat, dairy, eggs, and fish products 5.3.
-The system must handle edge cases and ambiguous ingredients appropriately
+The system must use ingredient heuristics to detect meat, dairy, eggs, fish, gluten, and other dietary restrictions 5.3.
+The system must handle edge cases and ambiguous ingredients appropriately 5.4.
+The system must classify ingredients by kind: protein_main, protein_source, vegetable, grain, dairy, fat, spice, other

 ### 6. Output Generation
 6.1.
-The system must generate `recipes.csv` with columns: title, ingredients (semicolon-separated), steps (semicolon-separated), tags (JSON)
+The system must generate `recipes.json` as a JSON array of all recipes in normalized schema matching the CompleteRecipeSchema
 6.2.
+The system must generate `recipes.csv` with normalized columns for database import (title, description, prep_time, cook_time, total_time, servings, difficulty, etc.)
+6.3.
+The system must generate `ingredients.csv` with recipe_id, ingredient_name, quantity, unit, notes, is_optional, sort_order, kind
+6.4.
+The system must generate `instructions.csv` with recipe_id, step_number, instruction, prep_time, cook_time, temperature, notes
-The system must generate `recipes.json` as a JSON array of all recipes in normalized schema 6.3.
-The system must generate `dataset-metadata.json` with creation stats, source counts, and validation results 6.4.
+6.5.
+The system must generate `tags.csv` with recipe_id, tag_name, tag_type
+6.6.
+The system must generate `dataset-metadata.json` with creation stats, source counts, and validation results 6.7.
 The system must generate `compliance-report.json` with licensing and attribution information

 ### 7. Performance & Monitoring
 7.1.
 The system must complete the entire process within 30 minutes on a standard development machine